Table of Contents

 The police haven’t expressly stated whether there were substance abuse issues, although they indicated that alcohol was likely not a factor.
 Also, the sports star suffered injuries at a crash site on the border of Rolling Hills Estates and Rancho Palos Verdes.

 TMZ reports that the vehicle was:

-This crash has many broader implications for the star and for golfing and driving in general.
+This crash has many broader implications for the star and golfing and driving.
 The high profile of the impact, so close to the Kobe Bryant case, will once again put attention on sports and transportation safety.
-The circumstances are different -- and thank goodness, Tiger is still with us.
+The circumstances are different — and thank goodness, Tiger is still with us.
 Furthermore, Tiger was driving the vehicle himself, showing the potential issues related to reckless driving, or speeding on the downhill slope returning from golf in Palos Verdes Estates.